 Different solutions tend to benefit different data centers.
 In an overhead system installation, power cabling and electrical conduits are traditionally dispatched via a network wire or metal tray and discharged above server rows.
 This infrastructure can be beneficial because it’s less expensive, requires less encompassing floor space, and is ideal for shorter building spaces.
 General cost savings are higher.

-In an underfloor system installation, a combination of vertical and horizontal bars are firmly attached to the slab floor of a data center, which creates an elevated grid.
+During the installation process for underfloor power distribution systems, a combination of vertical and horizontal bars are firmly attached to the slab floor of a data center, which creates an elevated grid.
 This raised surface floor allows for power cabling and electrical conduits to be routed underneath the subfloor to discharge at data boxes or receptacles below data cabinets.
 A majority of data centers are built with underfloor power systems for airflow and appearance purposes.
 While the cost is greater, cables can be kept “out of sight, out of mind” in a larger space.

 Consider Long-Term Management